lkoolik/isrm_health_calculations/README.md

 ## Running the Tool

-The tool is configured to be run on a [Mac](https://lkoolik.github.io/isrm_tool/) or on the [Google Cloud](https://docs.google.com/document/d/1aurYIaGMi6BCvQaK6cEyrb5amSAX8TXTYiB2ko2N8FU/).
+The tool is configured to be run on a [Mac](https://lkoolik.github.io/isrm_tool/) or via Linux terminal on the [Google Cloud or Windows Subsystem for Linux](https://docs.google.com/document/d/1aurYIaGMi6BCvQaK6cEyrb5amSAX8TXTYiB2ko2N8FU/).
 Instructions for each of those are linked in the previous sentence.